mg98/arbitrary-data-on-blockchains/README.md

 ### 🕵️‍♂️ Run Analyzer on the Blockchain

 Running this script will scan the Ethereum blockchain via BigQuery for arbitrary content and store the results in the SQLite database (`results.db`).
-The database gets cleared beforehand.
+The analyzer has two modes and will either scan for files of popular type or embedded UTF-8 text strings.

 ```
-usage: analyze.py [-h] [--limit LIMIT]
+usage: analyze.py [-h] [--limit LIMIT] {files,text}

+Analyze the Ethereum blockchain for arbitrary content.

+positional arguments:
+  {files,text}   Type of content to look for.

 optional arguments:
   -h, --help     show this help message and exit